Along The Same Lines

 Wednesday Sep 18, 2024

-In this episode, we sit down with amazing human Spencer Meeks to chat about his journey from engineer to climate communications expert.
-Spencer shares how he uses his unique skill set to start his own business helping climate and cleantech professional break down complicated ideas and make their messaging stick.
+We sit down with Spencer Meeks, founder of Apex Presentations, to chat about his journey from engineer to climate communications expert.
+Spencer shares how he uses his unique skill set to start his own business helping climate and cleantech pros break down complicated ideas and make their messaging stick.
 We dive into his deep connection to nature, how his upbringing inspired his passion for sustainability, and the challenge of finding purpose-driven work in the climate space.
-We discuss how good communication can amplify climate solutions and drive positive impact and legacy worth leaving behind.
+We discuss how good communication can amplify climate solutions and drive position impact and legacy.